 Delft University of Technology

-Jerom is a second year PhD candidate at the Water Resources Management department of Delft University of Technology in the Netherlands.
+Jerom is a third year PhD candidate at the Water Resources Management department of Delft University of Technology in the Netherlands.
 His research areas are hydroinformatics and global scale computational hydrology.
 Focussing on the challenges and opportunities that increasing computing power brings to this domain.
 When not stuck behind his laptop, he enjoys cooking and going outside to admire the flat Dutch landscape.

 University of California, Santa Cruz.